Datavizcowboy/PythonDatavizToolbox/README.md

 * DAT

 ## 04 Mapping
+Mapping largely involves representation of either:
+* Discrete elements
+* Contour plots and areas
+* Binning via hexagons or other polygons

 Different techniques are explored to plot the data using a variety of libraries:
 * D3.js
 * Leaflet